-- Cancellation policy: If a class is full and you choose not to show, you will be charged for the class or a day will be deducted from your unlimited membership.
+Cancellation policy: If a class is full and you choose not to show, you will be charged for the class.
+If you have an unlimited package, you will be charged an additional $10 no-show fee.
 For full/waitlisted classes, early cancellation is up to 10 hours before the start of class.
 At class start time, any open spots will be given to stand-by clients (if you are late, you could lose your reservation).
 Cancelling online is appreciated.
 We will refund the class to your account if the class is not full.

 Are series packages and unlimited memberships valid at both studios?
 Yes.

 Is registering online recommended?
 Yes.
 Walk-ins are welcome, but classes do sell out.
 Online reservations also allow instructors to appropriately set up for classes.

 What's the studio's cancellation policy?
 If a class is full and you choose not to show, you will be charged for the class or a $10 fee will be charged to your account if you have an unlimited package.
 For full/waitlisted classes, early cancellation is up to 10 hours before the start of class.
 If a class is not full, we will early cancel you.
 Canceling prior to class is always courteous.
 If you have a reservation and arrive late, your spot will be given to a standby client.